lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Fax: (+44)(0)232316 29 77

-The Herne festival was the first German early music festival that Stephen attended, back in 1984 (along with the guitar-maker Gary Southwell, a specialist in restoring and making copies of 19th Century guitars) and we always go back there when the theme includes lutes and plucked and bowed stringed instruments.
+The Herne festival was the first German early music festival that Stephen attended, back in 1984 (along with the English guitar-maker Gary Southwell, a specialist in restoring and making copies of 19th Century guitars) and we try to go back there when the theme includes lutes and plucked and bowed stringed instruments.
 We returned in 1988, 1993, 1997, 2002, and again in 2006 not least out of respect for the very wonderful Frau Jungs, without whom the Herne festival simply wouldn't happen.
 An angel; she should be running Germany.

 Utrecht Festival Oudemuziek,